 The Luniburger, or Lunigiana Hamburger for you wordy types, consists of BOTH a patty of chiodo di maiale and a very generous smear of BOTH cheeses, gorgonzola AND stracchino.
 “Holy-moly,” I hear you say.

-That’s it on the right.
-The picture of the Luniburger 1.0 isn’t so hot, since I used Martha’s puny little camera which seems to have the Homeland Security Virus (HSV), in which the camera can’t focus on anything unless it’s your fingerprints, as you can see if you click the picture because it will make the picture so big you can read my fingerprints clearly.
+The picture of the Luniburger 1.0 you see above isn’t so hot, since I used Martha’s puny little camera which seems to have the Homeland Security Virus (HSV), in which the camera can’t focus on anything unless it’s your fingerprints, as you can see if you click the picture because it will make the picture so big you can read my fingerprints clearly.
 I suspect this picture goes right to the office of the Homeland Security folks.
 Anyway, you get the oozy effect.
 It’s a good ‘wich.
 Eating two of these will give you the strength to resist eating salad dressing with sugar.
 You’ll have to make your own.
 It’s way hard, with two ingredients and all, so I won’t even give you the recipe.